 - a.
 The following design elements and features are relevant considerations in exercising control over the matters in 8.7.1 8.7.4 or the matters for discretion in 8.8.
 They are not requirements for the purposes of Rule 8.6.11(a) or Rule 14.12.2.16. - 1.
 Advantage is to be taken of existing mature trees to provide an identity for this neighbourhood. - 2.
-The design of Area 1, (north of the central stormwater channel) is be structured around the traditional headwaters, springs, a stormwater facility, and significant trees. - 3.
-Area 2 (south of the stormwater channel) is to be designed around existing trees and a stormwater reserve, which has been established as part of the Quarry View subdivision. - 4.
-Views southwards to the Port Hills and Halswell Quarry Park can be utilised to provide a sense of place, through the alignment of roads and reserves to form view shafts. - 5.
-Kahikatea stumps and an archaeological site are noted in the South West Area Plan (Plan 5) near the junction of Sutherlands Road and Cashmere Road.
+The design of Area 1, (north of the central stormwater channel) is be structured around the traditional headwaters, springs, a stormwater facility, and significant trees. - Area 2 (south of the stormwater channel) is to be designed around existing trees and a stormwater reserve, which has been established as part of the Quarry View subdivision. - 4.
+Views southwards to the Port Hills and Halswell Quarry Park can be utilised to provide a sense of place, through the alignment of roads and reserves to form view shafts. - Kahikatea stumps and an archaeological site are noted in the South West Area Plan (Plan 5) near the junction of Sutherlands Road and Cashmere Road.
 These to be further investigated and addressed as necessary. - 6.
 An appropriate treatment is required for the interface of development with Sparks Road, Sutherlands Road and Cashmere Road. - 7.
-Mature trees and a drain run alongside much of Sparks Road and parts of Sutherlands Road, such that a green interface with limited access across it, may be appropriate in these locations. - 8.
-The land slopes steeply up to Cashmere Road making both access to Cashmere Road and development on the slope difficult.
-An appropriate treatment for this rural/urban interface is required. - 9.
-Where existing residential properties are to remain or where the boundary of the Future Urban Zone a.
-The development requirements for the purposes of Rule 8.6.11(a) and Rule 14.12.2.16 are described below and shown on the accompanying plan.

-RNN abuts properties in the Medium Density Residential Suburban Zone, larger section sizes and planting buffers may be required. - 10.
-Residential yield densities of at least 15 hh's/ha are anticipated in Area 2, with opportunities for higher density development opposite Halswell Quarry Park.
+Mature trees and a drain run alongside much of Sparks Road and parts of Sutherlands Road, such that a green interface with limited access across it, may be appropriate in these locations. - The land slopes steeply up to Cashmere Road making both access to Cashmere Road and development on the slope difficult.
+An appropriate treatment for this rural/urban interface is required. - Where existing residential properties are to remain or where the boundary of the Future Urban Zone RNN abuts properties in the Medium Density Residential Residential Suburban Zone, larger section sizes and planting buffers may be required. - Residential yield densities of at least 15 hh's/ha are anticipated in Area 2, with opportunities for higher density development opposite Halswell Quarry Park.